remylouisew/streaming_projects/gaming_stream/README.md

+## MLOPS study group, use the scripts in the MLOPS_Version folder

 Steps to set up the streaming job in your own project:

 1) If you need to setup from scratch, use the setup.sh to create pubsub + bq tables in your project, then install packages on your own machine/ VM